 -

-When working on your will with Nolo’s Online Will, you may find that you want to explain certain things to your loved ones.
-For example, you may want to let them know why you left a large gift to charity, why you named your sister (and not your brother) to look after your child’s finances, or where
+When working on your will with WillMaker will, you may find that you want to explain certain things to your loved ones.
+For example, you may want to let them know why you left a large gift to charity, why you named your sister (and not your brother) to look after your child’s finances, or where you